alexander-nichols/capstone-project/Data_Sheet.md

 **Does the dataset identify any subpopulations (e.g., by age, gender)?** _If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset._ <br>
 The dataset is indexed by Country and Year.

-**Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?** _If so, please describe how._
+**Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?** _If so, please describe how._ <br>
 No.

 **Does the dataset contain data that might be considered sensitive in any way (e.g., data that reveals race or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)?** _If so, please provide a description._ <br>